 I love the possibilities written into such a line, both for my psychology and for the blank page.

 The novelist shapes characters from stores of memory, of impressions made over the course of a lifetime.
 She has, as anyone has who sets thought to words, a wealth of resources inside her—some she may not have considered, others she is unaware of, and still others she has misprized—but they are within reach, hers to do as she pleases, as her fashion dictates.

 I think I will do nothing for a long time but listen,

 And accrue what I hear into myself . . . . and let sounds contribute toward me.

 I hear the bravuras of birds . . . . the bustle of growing wheat . . . .

 gossip of flames . . . . clack of sticks cooking my meals.

 I hear the sound of the human voice . . . . a sound I love

 Much more can be said.
-And should be said.
+And it should be said.
 I know what it means for me, and I could add a few thousand words and prove it.
 But I would not lose you to the smoke and whirlwind of opinion.
 I have a lots of them.
-I am large.
+Like you, I am large.
 I contain multitudes.